5 Popular Flower Bed Edging Ideas

-Edging can give your flower beds a finished, polished look while also keeping spreading plants and weeds at bay.
-Edging allows you to be creative when designing your unique landscape, so here are five flower bed edging ideas, from simple and cheap to brilliant and inspiring.
+Edging can give your flower beds a finished, polished look while preventing plants and weeds from spreading.
+These flower bed edging ideas range from simple to brilliant.

-There are a number of ways to use stone as edging in your landscaping.
+There are a number of ways to use stone as garden bed edging in your landscaping.
 Stack flat rocks as seen here to create a barrier between your flower beds and your lawn or patio.
-You can also use rocks with a rounder shape and various colors for a unique look.
-To create a stone boarder, follow this guide.
+You can also use rocks with a rounder shape and various colors for a distinctive look.
+To create a stone border, follow this guide.

-Cost: Varies greatly by type of stone.
+Cost varies greatly by type of stone.
 The home improvement website improvenet.com notes stone edging can be more costly than other edging materials.
-If you have a way to collect stones somewhere (of course with permission from the land owner), you can use those or sprinkle them in with stones you’e purchased.
+If you have a way to collect stones somewhere (with permission from the land owner, of course), you can use those or sprinkle them in with stones you’e purchased.

 There are two basic varieties of landscape timbers: synthetic and natural, notes improvenet.com.
-While treated wood is the most common type of landscape timber in the U.S., many property owners choose untreated to avoid the chemicals in treated wood.
+While treated wood is the most common type low maintenance landscape timber in the U.S., many property owners choose untreated to avoid the chemicals in treated wood.